 By the time he was 15, Oher was bunking up with a local athletic program director named Tony Henderson, who had an extra room in his house.
 Oher was already 6-foot-5-inches and 350 pounds, which made him a prime recruit for drug dealers seeking some muscle.
 He was less of a desirable prospect for prestigious private schools, but when Tony took his son Steven to the local Briarcrest Christian School, Big Mike, as he was called, tagged along for the ride anyway.

-READ More: How to Calculate Calories in Food
+READ More: How to Write an Autobiography

 “He wasn’t no trouble kid, nothing like that, you know?”
 Henderson later told ABC News.
 “He was real quiet, you know, and just stayed to himself.”